 Christ’s Ascension to David’s Throne

 The redemptive events in Christ’s life are all tied together and interdependent.
 We can see this in how resurrection and ascension are so closely linked.
 The act of resurrection vindicates Jesus and declares victory over sin and death.
 But, Jesus is also raised from the dead in order to raise him up and exalt him to the heavenly throne.
 In other words, his resurrection earns the ascension, and the resurrection directly leads to ascension.
-He could have just gone from the tomb to heaven, but he stays to show himself to his disciples, to teach them, and to demonstrate that we will be physically resurrected people.
 “The ascension was not the beginning of his heavenly exaltation.
 It was the ultimate confirmation of the status that had been his from the moment of his resurrection.”

 Declared to be the Son of God in Power

 Let’s look at a couple of examples from the NT.
 Romans 1:3-4 says that Jesus is the descendant of David (the Messiah and King) and he “was declared to be the Son of God in power according to the Spirit of holiness by his resurrection from the dead, Jesus Christ our Lord.”
 Why is Jesus now through the resurrection declared to be the Son of God in power?
 It’s clearly not that he for the first time becomes the Son of God.
 Rather, he is the Davidic Messiah and King who through his resurrection and ascension to the Davidic throne at God’s right hand is now enthroned in power as King.
 It is a resurrection-ascension in mind here.